YounessAzzakani/Phishing-Simulation-XSS-Exfiltration/README.md

 - Use inbound link rewriting/scanning to check links at click time.
 - Implement network segmentation to limit reach from compromised workstations.

----

-## Ethical & Safety Note
-This lab was performed in a controlled, isolated environment for educational purposes.
-Do **not** reproduce these techniques against systems you do not own or have explicit authorization to test.
-Unauthorized testing is illegal and unethical.

----

 ## Conclusion
 A simple chain (site cloning + phishing + reflected XSS) can lead to full session hijacking when applications expose XSS flaws and session cookies are accessible via JavaScript.
 Defenses require layered measures: secure coding (prevent XSS), hardened session attributes, robust email authentication, network controls, and ongoing user training.
 Reproducing such attacks in labs helps validate detection rules and improve incident response playbooks.